-The tricky part is: Few people relate how they drive to how much it costs.
+The tricky part is: Few people relate the way they drive to how much it costs.

 Why bother to save money on gas?

-#1) Saving money on gas leaves more money to spend on yourself, such as vacations, good food, and entertainment.
+#1) Saving money on gas leaves more money to spend on yourself.

 #2) Saving money on gas often saves time.